Postpartum Depression

 Partners Can Experience PPD Too

-A report in the Journal of the American Medical Association found that 10 percent of men or non-birthing parents worldwide showed signs of depression.
+A report in the Journal of the American Medical Association found that 10 percent of men or non-birthing parents worldwide can show signs of postpartum depression.
 This can happen from the first trimester of their partner's pregnancy through six months after the child was born.
 Men or non-birthing parents may feel detached from caregiving, helpless, irritable or overwhelmed by the new family dynamic.
 They may also feel anxious or have grief over the loss of the old relationship with their partner.
 Treating a new father/non-birthing parent for PPD can affect the overall health of a family.
 It's important to address these mood changes as soon as possible.

 When to Call Your Provider